SiddiquiSaab04/React/README.md

 Question no. 3:
 Explain how key works in React lists.
 Create a component that renders a dynamic list of items and updates it.

+Question no. 4:
+Implement a toggle button that changes text between “ON” and “OFF”.
+How do you ensure the UI updates correctly?

+Question no. 5:
+Build a simple TodoList component with add/delete functionality using useState.